vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 If the maintenance margin for a given transaction is smaller than the parameter `spam.order.MinimalMarginSizeQuantumMultiple`, then the transaction is pre-block rejected.

+If the market doesn't exist or hasn't been enacted yet (and thus the maintenance margin cannot be computed), the transaction is rejected.

 The calculation for this should be done after the other anti-spam calculations but before the gas cost calculation as margin calculation is computationally heavier than simple calculations such as number of transactions, but rejected transactions should not get into the calculation of the